 Procedure-Transfer 1.0 mL of the Standard Solution to a 10-mL volumetric flask.
 Transfer 1.0 mL of the Test Solution to a second 10-mL volumetric flask.
 Transfer 1.0 mL of the Purified Water Extracting Medium to a third 10-mL volumetric flask.
-To each of the three flasks, add 100 μL of Periodic Acid Solution, swirl to mix, and allow to stand for 60 minutes.
+To each of the three flasks, add 100 $\mu$ L of Periodic Acid Solution, swirl to mix, and allow to stand for 60 minutes.
 Add 1.0 mL of Sodium Bisulfite Solution to each flask, and mix.
-Add 100 μL of Disodium Chromotropate Solution to each flask, and mix.
+Add 100 $\mu$ L of Disodium Chromotropate Solution to each flask, and mix.
 [NOTE-All solutions should be analyzed within 1 hour after addition of the Disodium Chromotropate Solution.]
 Cautiously add 6 mL of sulfuric acid to each flask, mix, and allow the solutions to cool to room temperature.
 [Caution-Dilution of sulfuric acid produces substantial heat and can cause the solution to boil.
 Perform this addition carefully.
 Sulfur dioxide gas will be evolved.
 Use of a fume hood is recommended.]
-Dilute each solution with Dilute Sulfuric Acid to volume, and mix.
-Concomitantly determine the absorbances of the solutions from the Standard Solution and the Test Solution in 1-cm cells at the wavelength of maximum absorbance at about 575 nm (see Spectrophotometry and Light-Scattering (851)), using as the blank the solution from the Purified Water Extracting Medium: the absorbance of the solution from the Test Solution does not exceed that of the solution from the Standard Solution, corresponding to not more than 1 ppm of ethylene glycol.
+Dilute each solution and the Test Solution in 1-cm cells at the wavelength of maximum absorbance at about 575 nm (see Spectrophotometry and Light-Scattering (851)), using as the blank the solution from the Standard Solution, corresponding to not more than 1 ppm of ethylene glycol.